fpvmorais/EzApi2016/README.md

 ## Installation and usage

-Just compile with your VS and include the output `dll` on your project
+Just compile with your VS and include the output `EzApi.dll` on your project

 ## Contributing